 Continuing the exploration of classic grown-up science fiction films, this edition has very interesting titles that will be very familiar to Sci-Fi fans.
-The stories are brought to the big screen in an artistic way that captures the interest of the movie watchers.
+The stories are brought to the big screen in an artistic way that captures the interest of movie watchers.

 There is so much complexity in the stories and the way they made the cinematography, that it is worthwhile learning how they managed to make great pieces of Sci-Fi without having the CGI technology we have today, a technology that annoyingly seems to be the answer to everything these days.
 Let’s start the journey….

 The film is based on Michael Crichton’s 1969 novel of the same name and directed by Robert Wise.
-Name sounds familiar?
+Name sound familiar?
 Well, yes he directed the film “The Day the Earth Stood Still” we previously discussed.

 The story follows a team of scientists who investigate a deadly extraterrestrial organism.
 One thing to remember about this film is that it is one of those few stories where the male character was replaced with a female character.
 The character Dr. Peter Leavitt in the novel was replaced with the female character Dr. Ruth Leavitt.
 In the end, she became the most interesting character in the story.

 The film received mixed reviews.
 Some praised the visual effects since it was one of the first films to use advanced computerized photographic visual effects, others didn’t like the changes in this adaptation.
 Overall it is an interesting film to revisit or see for the first time today.
 An adaptation in the form of a TV mini-series was created in 2008 based on the novel.

 Solaris: seems like a familiar title right?
 That’s because we have previously mentioned this film in the series of “Foreign Interesting Sci-Fi Films”.
-Solaris is meditative psychological drama occurring mostly aboard a space station orbiting the fictional planet Solaris, directed by Andrei Tarkovsky.
+Solaris is a meditative psychological drama occurring mostly aboard a space station orbiting the fictional planet Solaris, directed by Andrei Tarkovsky.
 The film premiered in the Mir film theater in Moscow on February 5, 1973.
 Solaris was screened in the USSR in Limited runs for 15 years without any breaks, giving it a solid cult status.

 An adaptation of Solaris was created in 2002 directed by Steven Soderberg.
 As usual, the adaptation was not well received and one of the reasons is the different take of the story.
 Some people felt this adaptation was more a soap opera than a psychological drama.
 The film was selected for screening at the 2016 Cannes Film Festival as part of the Cannes Classics Collection.
 Today the film remains a favorite and is a Sci-Fi classic which should be watched.